 Like many nations, the UK faces a critical shortage of cyber security professionals.
 Great progress has been made in highlighting the value of technical skills and there are some fantastic national technical competitions that are finding amazing talent.
 But to be nationally resilient in facing our cyber security challenges we need a talented diverse workforce consisting of technical, policy and strategy skills.
-The UK Cyber 9/12 Strategy competition is the only competition that pulls together mixed discipline teams consisting of technical expertise and policy expertise and gives them a realistic joint challenge.
+The Cyber 9/12 UK Strategy competition is the only competition that pulls together mixed discipline teams consisting of technical expertise and policy expertise and gives them a realistic joint challenge.
 It is hoped that we can use this to promote the dialogue around the value and need for cyber strategy and policy expertise, how we generate these skill sets and how to strengthen the teamwork between both technical and non-technical disciplines.

-Full time students currently enrolled at a UK university in an under-grad or post-grad course on the date of the registration deadline who have not yet entered full-time emplyment are eligible to compete.
+Full time students currently enrolled at a UK university in an under-grad or post-grad course on the date of the registration deadline who have not yet entered full-time emplyment in a cyber security role are eligible to compete.
 We also welcome competitors who have participated in the Student Challenge in previous years.
 There is no explicit academic discipline, coursework, or prior experience in cyber security or conflict necessary to compete, but teams should expect to be able to demonstrate a strong link between cyber strategy and their current academic interest.

 Is there funding for travel and accomodation?

 There is no central travel or accomodation funding available for competitors to attend the competition.
 Applicants are highly encouraged to inquire about funding from their home institutions.